menu

 Money Where My Mouth Is

 I am speaking from experience here.
 I bought my paper Death and Taxes deck on MTGO in 2020 at the start of the pandemic, on the belief that I wouldn't have to put much money into Legacy and could just play forever.
 That was true for about six months, until I caved to collective wisdom and joined the Yorion, Sky Nomad crowd.
-Since then, I've paid for City of Solitude both in paper and online and all the initiative cards online.
+Since then, I've paid for Solitude both in paper and online and all the initiative cards online.

 During that time, whenever there was an All-Access event, I'd have a Vintage Taxes deck made up to dabble with on the side.
 I updated it for the first time ever this time with the white initiative creatures and was having a blast when I had an epiphany.
 The only cards for the Vintage deck I didn't already own from Legacy were the Vintage-only cards.
 And I could have them all for about $40.
 So, now I'm playing Vintage Initiative.